fieldOfView/Cura-SimpleShapes/README.md

 # Calibration Shapes

-This plugin adds a menu to create some simple shapes to the scene (cube, cylinder, tube) used most of the time to create some fast test parts.
-The default size for all these shapes is 20 mm.
+This plugin adds a menu to create some simple shapes to the scene (cube, cylinder, tube) used most of the time to create some fast test parts and common calibration/test parts.
+The default size for all the simple shapes is 20 mm, but can be modified.

 ![menu Extensions Calibration Shapes](./images/menu.jpg)